oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsCreativeAssetsFeedsCreateRequest.md

 `func (o *CatalogsCreativeAssetsFeedsCreateRequest) UnsetPreferredProcessingSchedule()`

 UnsetPreferredProcessingSchedule ensures that no value is present for PreferredProcessingSchedule, not even an explicit nil
-### GetCatalogType

-`func (o *CatalogsCreativeAssetsFeedsCreateRequest) GetCatalogType() CatalogsType`

-GetCatalogType returns the CatalogType field if non-nil, zero value otherwise.

-### GetCatalogTypeOk

-`func (o *CatalogsCreativeAssetsFeedsCreateRequest) GetCatalogTypeOk() (*CatalogsType, bool)`

-GetCatalogTypeOk returns a tuple with the CatalogType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCatalogType

-`func (o *CatalogsCreativeAssetsFeedsCreateRequest) SetCatalogType(v CatalogsType)`

-SetCatalogType sets CatalogType field to given value.

-### GetCatalogId

-`func (o *CatalogsCreativeAssetsFeedsCreateRequest) GetCatalogId() string`

-GetCatalogId returns the CatalogId field if non-nil, zero value otherwise.

-### GetCatalogIdOk

-`func (o *CatalogsCreativeAssetsFeedsCreateRequest) GetCatalogIdOk() (*string, bool)`

-GetCatalogIdOk returns a tuple with the CatalogId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCatalogId

-`func (o *CatalogsCreativeAssetsFeedsCreateRequest) SetCatalogId(v string)`

-SetCatalogId sets CatalogId field to given value.

-### HasCatalogId

-`func (o *CatalogsCreativeAssetsFeedsCreateRequest) HasCatalogId() bool`

-HasCatalogId returns a boolean if a field has been set.

-### SetCatalogIdNil

-`func (o *CatalogsCreativeAssetsFeedsCreateRequest) SetCatalogIdNil(b bool)`

- SetCatalogIdNil sets the value for CatalogId to be an explicit nil

-### UnsetCatalogId
-`func (o *CatalogsCreativeAssetsFeedsCreateRequest) UnsetCatalogId()`

-UnsetCatalogId ensures that no value is present for CatalogId, not even an explicit nil
 ### GetStatus

 `func (o *CatalogsCreativeAssetsFeedsCreateRequest) GetStatus() CatalogsStatus`